stronnag/mwptools/docs/manual/docs/mwp-Configuration.md

     $ mwp --help

-Where it is required to give permanence to command line options, they can be added to the configuration file `$HOME/.config/mwp/cmdopts`, which is described in more detail in the following section.
+Where it is required to give permanence to command line options, they can be added to the configuration file `$HOME/.config/mwp/cmdopts` (on Windows `$LOCALAPPDATA/mwp/cmdopts`), which is described in more detail in the following section.

+Note that the documentation will habitually refer to the configuration base directory as `~/.config` as that is where it is found on the majority of OS; if you're using Windows, please adjust as necessary.

 You can also use a system-wide "cmdopts" file, `/etc/default/mwp`.
 If this flie exists, it will read before the user's file.